 From the cemetery, the road continues to rise, and leads, after a short flight of steps, to a scenic walkway.
 The plateau behind it houses, over the Christmas period, the illuminated nativity scene of Mario Andreolli.
 Many of the figures are left in place and it is curious to walk among shepherds, sheep, angels and iron fishermen.
 It’s like being on a stage with closed curtains.

 The illuminated nativity scene of Manarola seen “from the inside”

-The staircase leading to the top (where the cabin is arranged with the baby Jesus) is the most challenging point of the path, but the view over the rooftops of the village and the open sea (right after the hill crossing) are worth the effort.
+The staircase leading to the top (where the cabin is arranged with the baby Jesus) is the most challenging point of the path, but the view over the rooftops of the village and the open sea (right after the hill crossing) is worth the effort.
 From here on, we begin a slow and steady climb to Volastra, through terraced vineyards.

 You will, therefore, have to choose whether to continue to walk to Volastra along the road or the staircase.
-The advice is – of course – to not be scared by the steps, because if you have appreciated the vineyards, the plateaus with its olive trees that accompany you in about twenty minutes until the heart of the village will be amazing.
+The advice is – of course – not to be scared by the steps, because if you have appreciated the vineyards, the plateaus with its olive trees that accompany you in about twenty minutes until the heart of the village will be amazing.